johnnysedh3lllo/clipboard-landing-master-page-front-end-mentor/README.md

 i learnt how to how to structure HTML, as well as ways to write much more usable code.

 ### Continued development
-in other projects i will focus more on building more websites with responsive layouts.
+in other projects i will focus more on building more websites with responsive layouts. as well as using the BEM naming convention.

 ### Author
 - GitHub - [johnnysedh3lllo](https://github.com/johnnysedh3lllo)